orange-cloudfoundry/cf-ops-automation-broker/README.md

 This project is still in a beta state providing POC broker releases for CloudFlare and Cassandra use-cases above.
 Next step is to generalize the approach.

+## Getting Started

+Deploy the broker as a CF app:
+* The CF manifest.yml file would be available in [orange-cloudfoundry/paas-templates](https://github.com/orange-cloudfoundry/paas-templates) repo
+   * The documentation reference for supported and required environment variables is in the [integration tests properties](cf-ops-automation-cassandra-broker/src/test/resources/application.properties).
+   * The broker does not require stateful data service to be bound.

+### Configuring the service broker catalog

+Use `CATALOG_YML` environment variable to set catalog config in a YAML format.
+See [catalog.yml](cf-ops-automation-sample-broker/catalog.yml) for a sample YML file which corresponds to the [Catalog bean](https://github.com/spring-cloud/spring-cloud-open-service-broker/blob/v1.0.2.RELEASE/src/main/java/org/springframework/cloud/servicebroker/model/Catalog.java).

 ## Contributing

  ### Releasing